sdiehl/stephendiehl.com/posts/category1.md

 #### HASK

 The set of all non-polymorphic Haskell types forms a category with Haskell functions as morphisms.
+For example:

 ```haskell
 head :: [a] -> a